Take Your Seat Banner

 This week, work out where you could practice secure behaviour, even if you don’t feel it yet.

-If you flip between both, take a breath before reacting and ask: what would a secure person do right now?
+If you flip between both, take a breath before reacting and ask: “What would a secure person do right now?”

-Tiny repetitions build new wiring.
+Tiny repetitions are the key to building new wiring.

 Every small repair is a ‘sculpting’ moment.